 - accept the challenge of their faith convictions by willingly leading a life of service to others, where their faith and commitment really make a difference in their lives

 - act respectfully and responsibly by preparing our students for active participation in the local parish and broader community.

 Our Religious Education program is a multifaceted process involving much more than the activities of the formal Religious Education classroom.
-This includes:

 - Masses and liturgies

 - social justice initiatives such as St Vincent de Paul Winter and Christmas Appeals, Project Compassion and the Diocesan Works Fund Appeals

 - World Youth Day and Australian Catholic Youth Festival

 - Religious Education program (Year 7 – 10)